 Santino Prinzi is the Co-Director of National Flash Fiction Day in the UK, a former Senior Editor and current Consulting Editor for New Flash Fiction Review, and is part of the founding team behind the annual Flash Fiction Literary Festival, a literary festival dedicated solely to flash fiction.

 His latest flash fiction pamphlet, There’s Something Macrocosmic About All of This, was published by V-Press in 2018, and his debut collection of flash fiction, Dots and other flashes of perception, was published by The Nottingham Review Press in 2016.

-He has been nominated for the Best Small Fictions anthology and the Pushcart Prize, and has won or been long or short listed in various awards and competitions.
+He has been nominated for the Best Small Fictions anthology, the Best Microfiction anthology, and the Pushcart Prize.
+He has won or been long or short listed in various awards and competitions.

-As well as an editor and writer of flash fiction, and a writer of prose and prose poetry, he’s also a reviewer of flash fiction collections.
+As well as an editor and writer of flash fiction, and a writer of prose and prose poetry, he’s a reviewer of flash fiction collections.
 His reviews have appeared or are forthcoming in Flash: The International Short-Short Story Magazine, SmokeLong Quarterly, and Bath Flash Fiction Award.
 He is a former Associate Editor for Vestal Review and a former flash fiction editor for Firefly Magazine.

-He loves running writing workshops and presenting talks and readings.
+He loves running writing workshops, presenting talks, and reading at events.
 To find out more, feel free to contact him.